dennisperremans/feedem/README.md

 2 random paragraphs are added inside the div

 ## Options
 There is only 1 option at the moment.
-You can highlight the feeded elements on your by adding the option highlight and highlightColour.
+You can highlight the feeded elements on by adding the option `highlight` and `highlightColour`.
 Hightlight is default on false.

 ```
 $(function(){